-This Employment Agreement (this "Agreement") is entered into as of February 29, 2016, by and between Faraz Ali (the "Employee") and REGENXBIO Inc., a Delaware corporation (the "Company").
+This Employment Agreement (this "Agreement") is entered into as of March 2, 2017, by and between Olivier Danos (the "Employee") and REGENXBIO Inc., a Delaware corporation (the "Company") and made effective as of the Commencement Date as herein defined.

 1. Position.